 Analgesic nephropathyPhenacetin nephritis; Nephropathy - analgesic

-Analgesic nephropathy involves damage to one or both kidneys caused by overexposure to mixtures of medications, especially over-the-counter pain remedies (analgesics).
+Analgesic nephropathy involves damage to one or both kidneys caused by overexposure to mixtures of medicines, especially over-the-counter pain medicines (analgesics).

-About 6 or more pills per day for 3 years increases the risk some for this problem.
-This frequently occurs as a result of self-medicating, often for some type of chronic pain.
+This condition frequently occurs as a result of self-medicating, often for some type of chronic pain.

 Risk factors include:

 - Use of OTC analgesics containing more than one active ingredient